fspivack/paropts/README.md

 source "<path-to-paropts>"
 # This will result in a variable called "aa_a", with associated options "-a" and "--option-a"
 paropts_add "aa_a" "a;option-a" -d "A default" -e "This does a thing..." -n "FIRSTARG"
-# This will result in a variable called "b", with associated option "-b"
+# This will result in a flag variable called "b", with associated option "-b"
-paropts_add "b" "b" -e "Explanation of option b"
+paropts_add "b" "b" -e "Explanation of option b" --bool
 # This will result in a REQUIRED variable called "d_opt", with associated options "-d" and "--ddd"
 paropts_add "d_opt" "ddd;d" -e "Description of 'dopt'.
 This otpion uses 'ARG2'.
 This is a long explanation" -r -n "ARG2"